What Is the Difference Between SIEM and IDS Systems?

 Working of IDS and SIEM together:

-SIEM and IDS are two software that is usually used together to find and avoid unauthorized access or compromise of sensitive confidential data.
+SIEM as a Service and IDS are two software that is usually used together to find and avoid unauthorized access or compromise of sensitive confidential data.
 Just like SIEM, the IDS system can also manage logs but it does not have the feature to centralize it and find relations between event data from multiple systems.

 So, in most organizations, IDS systems are used for detection of malicious activity which is then sent as an alert to the SIEM system.
 From there the security team is notified and analyzes the data to check whether it is a real threat or not.